 The mods are named with a prefix of 0- to insure it loads before other mods that will edit the basic xml provided in this core mod.
 Nothing in this mod’s xml should change vanilla in a way that collides with other mods but let him know if it does.

-Each submitted Unity.3d file should have a size less than 100 megs for Github compatibility.
+Each submitted Unity.3d file (multiple entities in one file) should have a size less than 100 megs for Github compatibility.

 To promote ease of reusing the characters in future mods and modlets, they think some recommended standards are needed.
 This is the subject of ongoing discussions, and always subject to revision, but the following are recommended standards for adding new characters to these packs.